bhuwanb23/TimeDrop/docs/general.md

-# add architecture overview documentation
+# add setup and installation guide

-Documentation for add architecture overview documentation.
+Documentation for add setup and installation guide.

 ## Overview

-This document covers the implementation details and usage of add architecture overview documentation.
+This document covers the implementation details and usage of add setup and installation guide.

 ## Setup